Ellior2/Ellior2.github.io/_posts/2016-11-18-Sonication.md

 First thing in the morning I made 20ml of the 50mM NH4HCO3 in 6M Urea.
 To do so I added 10ml of nanopure using a glass graduated cylinder into a 45ml falcon tube.
 Then I weighed out 79.06mg of NH4HCO3 and added to the falcon tube and vortexed to dissolve.
 Next I weighed out 7.21g of Urea and added this to the falcon tube.
 Again vortexed to dissolve.
 Then I topped off the volume to 20ml by pouring the solution back into the graduated cylinder and adding nanopure.
 Poured solution back into falcon tube.

-Brough a cooler and got dry-ice from building near Bagley.
+Brought a cooler and got dry-ice from building near Bagley.
 Needed SAFS box number 355020 and Roberts budget number.

 _Sonication Process_